VMX FINANCE COCIERGE

 4. Only buy what you can afford

+Affordability is more than just getting a loan approved.
+You need to be comfortable holding the property through rate increases, unexpected repairs, or income changes.
 Just as important — know all your upfront costs and your required contribution.
-This includes deposit, stamp duty, and purchase costs, and how much cash or equity you need to complete the deal.
+This includes deposit, stamp duty, and purchase costs, as well as how much cash or equity you need to complete the deal.
+Also factor in hidden ongoing costs such as land tax, council rates, insurance, and any government or strata levies.
+These all impact your real cash flow.

-5. Do proper due diligence
+5. Do proper due diligence for real estate

+For residential properties, building and pest inspections can uncover structural issues, water damage, or hidden defects.
+For commercial properties, review lease agreements, tenant reliability, outgoings, and zoning.
 Equally important — check the title details.
 Understand easements, covenants, restrictions, or any encumbrances on the property.
 These can affect how you use, develop, or even access the property.
+Every assumption you don’t check becomes a risk you take on.

 6. What you see is what you get